Our approach to teaching and learning

 "Commit yourself to lifelong learning.
 The most valuable asset you'll ever have is your mind and what you put into it."
 Brian Tracy

 At Downsview our aim is to provide a caring, exciting and inspiring place to learn, where children feel safe and nurtured.
 We want our children to become resilient learners, with a growth mindset, who are willing to try new things, learn from their mistakes and reflect on their learning.
 We want our children to grow into independent and confident young people, well prepared for the next stage in their education.
+We aim to equip the future generation with the knowledge and cultural capital they need to succeed as educated citizens in modern day society with sound judgement and strong core values which will enable them to thrive, be safe, and be the best that they can be.

 Our curriculum is evolving and designed to equip our children to thrive in an increasingly complex and rapidly changing world.
 Whilst studying the curriculum, we want to build the habits of ambitious capable learners by: